 7.3 Number of Simulation Runs - Background

-The WisDOT 2014 guidance on the number of simulation runs required seven runs of the calibrated base model with different seeds, with an allowance to discard the highest and lowest results.
-This left between five and seven runs for which to base results.
-The analyst would use the same five to seven seeds for future year alternative analysis.
-The 2014 WisDOT guidance did not specify the MOE to use to identify the high and low run result values nor did it specify exactly when to discard the high and low outliers.
-Therefore, the determination of the number of simulation runs varied on a project-by-project basis.
-The purpose of this policy is to provide more transparency and consistency with the determination of the number of simulation runs.
-Multiple forms of federal guidance exist on this subject.
+The purpose of this policy is to provide transparency and consistency with the determination of the number of simulation runs.
+Multiple forms of federal guidance exist on the number of simulation runs.
 FHWA’s TAT III (2), Appendix B, outlines a method for determining the number of model runs using the standard deviation of the model results, confidence level (typically 95 percent), confidence interval (suggested to be a multiple or fraction of the model standard deviation) and corresponding t-statistic (see Equation 13 in TAT III (2), Appendix B).
 The use of the t-statistic reflects the deviation from the normal distribution when there are a limited number of trial runs, typically less than 30.
 If the initial estimate of the minimum number of runs exceeds the number of runs completed, the analyst must conduct additional model runs and then update the number of runs equation in an iterative fashion until the number of runs completed is equal to or greater than the number of runs required.

 The Highway Capacity Manual 2010 (HCM2010) (5) provides a slightly different method for determining the number of required repetitions for stochastic simulation analyses.
 The HCM2010 (5) methodology identifies three factors that have an influence on the number of required repetitions: the amount of error allowed in the model results, the confidence level for the model results, and the model variability.
 This is a more explicit restatement of the methodology outlined in TAT III (2), and the final equation (see HCM2010 (5) Page 7-27, Equation 7-2) to determine the required number of runs is the same with the exception that the HCM2010 (5) methodology uses the z-score instead of the t-statistic.
-This methodology assumes that the model runs have a normal distribution, which does not change with the number of runs completed (with the t-statistic, the results will vary based on the number of completed runs).
 The Highway Capacity Manual, 6th Edition: A Guide for Multimodal Mobility Analysis (HCM6) (6) maintains this methodology (see HCM6 (6), Page 7-29, Equation 7-2).

 The most recent national guidance on the minimum required number of runs is included as part of the Guidance on the Level of Effort Required to Conduct Traffic Analysis Using Microsimulation (7), published by FHWA in March 2014.
 The methodology outlined in this document uses field data to calculate the error tolerance.
 After completing several (5-10) initial model runs, the analyst can evaluate the number of required runs, and then, if necessary continue conducting additional model runs until the required number of runs is satisfied.